XkF21WNJ/WizardTree/README.md

 ## Instructions

-Currently most functionality can be found in the 'WizardCrawler.ipynb' file.
-To run this file you'll need a python distribution (2.7, although 3+ might also work).
-And to open the notebook you'll need to use the [Jupyter](http://jupyter.org/) package.
+For a basic tutorial see the "tutorial.ipynb" file.
+To run the notebook you'll need to use the [Jupyter](http://jupyter.org/) package, but you can also copy the python code and run it directly.

-The code also requires some other python packages, depending on what part of the code you'll want to use.
-Currently used packages include: praw, HTML, JSON, markdown.

 The generated JSON files contain a list of all events and possible actions indexed by their comment id.
 This layout makes it easy to generate 'choose your own adventure'-style stories in various formats.
 For example 'WizardCrawler.ipynb' can convert the JSON file to a stand-alone HTML file, and 'Viewer.html' can be used to get a similar result by loading the JSON directly in the browser.